If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 The soundbar brings you a powerful cinematic sound with surround sound experience while expanding your entertainment system with Google Home.

-With a slim, lay flat design, the Sony CT800 Sound Bar is ideal for placing or a TV-stand, beneath your flat-panel TV or mounting on a wall.
+With a slim, lay flat design, the Sony CT800 Sound Bar is ideal for placing on a TV stand, beneath your flat-panel TV, or mounting on a wall.

-It’s easy to expand the home-theater setup, allowing you to connect all your equipment using three HDMI inputs, a USB input, and an HDMI Arc output.
+Expanding the home theater setup is easy, allowing you to connect all your equipment using three HDMI inputs, a USB input, and an HDMI Arc output.

-You can also stream your playlist through Bluetooth and Wi-Fi, which also supports multi-room listening with other compatible Sony speakers.
+You can stream your playlist through Bluetooth and Wi-Fi, which supports multi-room listening with other compatible Sony speakers.
 It’s a true soundbar with HDMI passthrough.

 While the soundbar is ultra-slim, it delivers an impressive sound thanks to its built-in DSP processing and directional drivers.